Skip to main content

 Why measure website performance?

-Measuring website performance is important because it can help identify and resolve bottlenecks that may be slowing down user experience.
+Measuring website performance is important because it can help identify and resolve bottlenecks slowing down user experience.

 Simply put, you can’t work on improving your website if you don’t know how it’s performing.